Holidays Calendar for September 10, 2020

 September is Amerindian Heritage Month in Guyana.
 During the whole month people of Guyana celebrate the Amerindian heritage, the heritage of the indigenous people.
 And one of the most important dates is September 10, that marks Amerindian Heritage Day.

-The National TV Dinner Day is celebrated on September 10 throughout the United States.
-A TV dinner is a prepackaged chilled or frozen meal that requires very little preparation.
+National TV Dinner Day is celebrated across the United States on September 10.
+A TV dinner is a pre-packaged refrigerated or frozen meal that requires very little preparation.
 It usually comes as a single-serving meal.

 Caramel Cheesecake Day, sometimes referred to as National Caramel Cheesecake Day, is observed annually on September 10.
 It celebrates a creamy, decadent dessert topped with a delicious caramel sauce.